 How will your O-D airships be moored?

-Our O-D airships will be moored in a fixed way with multiple lines at equi-spaced positions around their circular aerostat’s perimeter to anchor points on the ground.
+Our O-D dirigible buoyant aircraft (airships) will be moored in a fixed way with multiple lines at equi-spaced positions around their circular aerostat’s perimeter to anchor points on the ground.
 The fixed arrangements ease maintenance compared with UD airships swinging at a mast.
 For storm resistance the aerostat also will be drawn down close to the ground and protected with a surrounding skirt (cloak).
 The fixed state (no weather-vane movement) means the mooring loads will be more evenly spread across multiple anchors and the mooring site may be considerably reduced in size compared with HTA aircraft airfields and typical UD airships at their moorings.

 What is the aircraft made of?

-Our aerostats will be made from strong non-rigid laminated fabrics stabilised with mainly LTA gas and some air.
+Our aerostats will be made from strong non-rigid laminated fabrics stabilised with mainly LTA-gases and some air.
 The chambers inside will be made from similar materials but of lighter weight.
 The structures below may be metallic (typical aluminium airframe) and/or use composite mouldings.
-Their suspension lines are similar to ships mooring lines (strong synthetic fibre ropes).
+Their suspension lines are similar to ships’ mooring lines (strong synthetic fibre ropes).
 A central umbilical trunk, which looks like a rod (but is not primary structure), may be used as a service trunk for personnel, air and systems between the lower structures and the aerostat, so would be made from light laminated fabric.

 How will your airships be built?

-Our airships don’t necessarily need a hangar for inflation, assembly or maintenance, where they were designed together with mooring and protection arrangements to obviate the need for sheds to house them.
+Our dirigible buoyant aircraft (airships) don’t necessarily need a hangar for inflation, assembly or maintenance, where they were designed together with mooring and protection arrangements to obviate the need for sheds to house them.
 However, hangars are convenient if available to enable build and maintenance activities in a more comfortable environment.
 Such hangars may be large air-stabilised or light structure fabric covered buildings, for which we have a number of designs prepared.
-These temporary buildings are ideal as they are low-cost and mobile.
+These temporary buildings are ideal as they are low-cost and relocatable.
 And, whereas airship designs of the past have required large hangars for maintenance work, O-D airship aerostats act as their own shelter when moored and fitted with a ground skirt for protection, an extra to consider.

-When checked out and approved, we then will package/box and supply them to operators who are trained and approved for the purpose.
+When checked out and approved/certified, we then will package/box and supply them to operators who are trained and approved for the purpose.
 We also will provide the necessary documents, procedures, training, licensing and support necessary for operators to set up and go from there.

 Where will your airships be built?